Joaopmoliveira/CuranSDK/README.md

 >
 > -Rui Coelho (commited to the implementation of the RealTime kernel)
 >
-> - Álvaro Lopes (commited to temporal calibration)
+> -Álvaro Lopes (commited to temporal calibration)
 >
 > - (You) Become a contributer!